sugario/ichat/README.md

 ### `IMPORTANT INFO`
-Firebase data is missing, and to host an example of this project you will need to fill it in src/config/firebase.js).
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+Firebase data is missing.
+To host an example of this project fill out required info inside `src/config/firebase.js`.

-Example can be seen at: [ichat-fesb.000webhostapp.com](ichat-fesb.000webhostapp.com)
+Example can be seen at: [https://ichat-fesb.000webhostapp.com](ichat-fesb.000webhostapp.com)

 ## Available Scripts